-- Do you have a family history of some types of headache, such as migraines?
+- Do you have a family history of some types of headache, such as migraine?

 - What medications are you taking?

-Your doctor with then perform a physical examination.
-Laboratory testing typically isn’t necessary unless you have symptoms of an infection or systemic illness.
+A doctor will then perform a physical examination.
+Laboratory testing typically isn’t necessary unless you have symptoms of an infection or other illness.

-During their examination, your doctor will work to rule out any possible secondary causes of headache, which can include:
+During an examination, a doctor will work to rule out any possible secondary causes of headache, which can include: